-I like using them in both savory and sweet dishes, so for this reason, I thought it would be cool to bring you my little collection of recipes that use cranberries, so you have them all in one place.
+I like using them in both savory and sweet dishes, so for this reason, I thought it would be cool to bring you my little collection of recipes that use cranberries so you have them all in one place.

-Few notes about cranberries:
+A few notes about cranberries:

-So here you have my collection of recipes with cranberries that I hope you will enjoy for these holidays.
 Also, come and check out my collection of turkey recipes that might inspire you to get in the kitchen and make something spectacular and delicious for your family and friends.